-1086 Using the JM2 algorithm, NO2 and HCHO concentrations and profiles were retrieved from MAX-DOAS observations at three A-SKY sites during January 2017 - December 2018.
-The retrieved products were 1087 used to evaluate the global chemistry transport model CHASER simulations at the three sites.
+1086 Using the JM2 algorithm, NO2 and HCHO concentrations and profiles were retrieved from MAX-DOAS 1087 observations at three A-SKY sites during January 2017 - December 2018.
+The retrieved products were used to evaluate the global chemistry transport model CHASER simulations at the three sites.
 At all three 1088 locations, the seasonal variation of both trace gases was consistent throughout the investigated period.
 At 1089 Phimai and Pantnagar, biomass burning led to enhanced HCHO and NO2 concentrations, respectively, 1090 during the dry season and spring and post-monsoon season.
 At Chiba, the HCHO variation was consistent 1091 with the temperature-led seasonal changes in biogenic emissions.
-The changes in the dry season HCHO 1092 1093 and NO2 levels at Phimai during 2015 - 2018 were consistent with the number of fire events.
-The R{FN} values were biased towards a particular regime when the standard transition range $1 < R{FN} < 2$ 1094 was used.
+The changes in the dry season HCHO 1092 and NO2 levels at Phimai during 2015 - 2018 were consistent with the number of fire events.
+1093 The $R{FN}$ values were biased towards a particular regime when the standard transition range $1 < R{FN} < 2$ 1094 was used.
 The parameterization of Souri et al. (2020) provides a better estimate of the transition region.
-1095 The classification results of the revised transition region at Phimai and Pantnagar contradicted the results 1096 based on the standard transition range.
+1095 The classification results of the revised transition region at Phimai and Pantnagar contradicted the results 1096 1097 based on the standard transition range.
 However, they were more reasonable.
-Such a method based on 1097 observations, is therefore influenced by measurement constraints.
+Such a method based on observations, is therefore influenced by measurement constraints.
 More observational evidence must be 1098 accumulated to standardize this method.
 Overall, the results clarified that the standard transition region is 1099 not valid globally.
-1100 1101 Despite the use of an old NO_x emission inventory the simulated NO2 and HCHO spatial distributions agreed well with those observed from satellite- observations.
-The modeled regional NO2 columns 1102 estimates were within the 2-sigma variability range of OMI NO2 retrievals.
-Although the negative bias in 1103 HCHO comparison was higher than that of NO2, the model demonstrated good capabilities for simulating 1104 the HCHO seasonal variation in different regions.
-1105 CHASER showed good capabilities at Phimai, characterized as a VOC-rich and low NO2 (<1 ppbv) 1106 1107 region.
-In both seasons, the observed and modeled profiles (HCHO and NO2) agreed within the one sigma
+1100 1101 Despite the use of an old NOx emission inventory the simulated NO2 and HCHO spatial distributions 1102 agreed well with those observed from satellite- observations.
+The modeled regional NO2 columns 1103 estimates were within the 2-sigma variability range of OMI NO2 retrievals.
+Although the negative bias in 1104 HCHO comparison was higher than that of NO2, the model demonstrated good capabilities for simulating the HCHO seasonal variation in different regions.
+1105 CHASER showed good capabilities at Phimai, characterized as a VOC-rich and low NO2 (<1 ppbv) 1106 region.
+In both seasons, the observed and modeled profiles (HCHO and NO2) agreed within the one sigma 1107 standard deviation of the measurements, despite general overestimation of the model.
+Furthermore, both wet season HCHO profiles were almost identical in the 0.5 - 4 km layer in both datasets.

-- standard deviation of the measurements, despite general overestimation of the model.
-Furthermore, both - wet season HCHO profiles were almost identical in the 0.5 4 km layer in both datasets. - 1110 CHASER demonstrated limited performances at Chiba.NO2 at higher resolution (i.e.,1.4°) mainly - improved the surface estimates, reducing the overall MBE in the 0 2 km layer by 35%.
-Finer resolution - would improve the HCHO estimates in Chiba by 10%; however, it has yet to be underestimated. - Sensitivity studies for the Phimai site estimated biomass burning contributions to the respective HCHO - and NO2 concentrations up to ~50 and ~ 35%, respectively.
-On average, 20% of the NO2 level originates - from soil NO_x emissions, which increased to 25% in July.
-Anthropogenic emissions (contribution up to - 1116 30%) have a more strongly affect VOC variation in the IGP region than biomass burning, which is - 1117 consistent with reports presented in the literature.
+1110 CHASER demonstrated limited performances at Chiba.NO2 at higher resolution (i.e.,1.4°) mainly improved the surface estimates, reducing the overall MBE in the 0 - 2 km layer by 35%.
+Finer resolution and NO2 concentrations up to ~50 and ~ 35%, respectively.
+On average, 20% of the NO2 level originates from soil NOx emissions, which increased to 25% in July.
+Anthropogenic emissions (contribution up to